Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 Finviz Screening & Scanning

-The Finviz stock screener is extremely fast and allows you to filter on 67 different fundamental and technical criteria.
+The Finviz stock screener is extremely fast and allows you to filter on 67 fundamental and technical criteria.
 You can filter the stocks on specific chart-based signals such as new highs, lows, oversold, analyst upgrades, insider buying, or even chart patterns like double tops and head & shoulders.

 Finviz Review: Stock Screening with 67 Criteria